COMP2150-25s1/lab-02-RaphaelByun/README.md

 Whatever you do, the important thing is that you are recording your design process, as this will be a core skill for you as a designer.

-### Internal playtest/Quality Assurance
+### Internal QA
 Let's begin by playing our level ourselves.
+In this initial play through, we're looking for any "bugs" in the level design.
+This is a process known as QA, and involves essentially checking if the software is behaving as expected.
+Although both QA and playtesting are forms of testing, and we will be doing them both here, it is important to understand the distinction between them.
+We will be covering this in a later week, so stay tuned!

+For your QA, play your level and answer the following questions:
-In this initial play through, we're looking for any "bugs" in the level design: are there jumps that can't be made?
-Are there any opportunties for the player to get stuck and unable to progress?
-Having had a week-or-so from when you last played with this project, you should now be able to come at it with fresh eyes.
+* Are there jumps that can't be made?
+* Are there any opportunties for the player to get stuck and unable to progress?
+* Can the player always see what they need to see?
+Does the camera ever "cut off" important information?
+* Are there any other mechanical issues with your level that prevent the player from progressing, or cause the system to act in unexpected ways?

 Make some notes on what needs to be changed to make your game playable.
-You could also consider things like what the player is able to see at any time, how confusing the level is, etc.

 ### First iteration
 Depending on how buggy your game is, this might take longer.
 That's ok!
 When giving the game to external playtesters, you don't want them to come back and tell you they couldn't play your game because of a bug.

-## External playtest 1 (30 min)
+## Playtest 1: Experience Goals (30 min)
-Questions about the experience of playing the game are hard to answer on our own, so it is time for some external playtesting!
+Questions about the experience of playing the game are hard to answer on our own, so it is time for some playtesting!
+Unlike QA, we are no longer looking for bugs, but instead trying to understand if our game is acheiving the kind of design goals we have.
+In short: is it "fun"?

 ### Experience Goals and Design Questions
 Before passing the game onto another player, you'll need some idea of the design questions you are trying to answer.
 Start thinking about higher-level experience goals.
 While we'll dive into this in later weeks, consider: